frimley-baptist-church/digial-music-stand/README.md

 ### What is DMS?

-DMS is a [Raspberry Pi 3 Model B Plus](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) application that displays song lyrics retrieved from [OpenLP](https://openlp.org/) - an open-source worship presentation software application for Windows, Mac and Linux.
+DMS is a [Raspberry Pi 3 Model B Plus](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) application that displays song lyrics, retrieved from [OpenLP](https://openlp.org/) - an open-source worship presentation software application for Windows, Mac and Linux.
+It's designed for hands-free operation, following the set list that would have been built in OpenLP.

 ### OK, nice idea, but why not use the in-built OpenLP stage view?

 Unfortunately, for us anyway, the OpenLP [stage view](http://manual.openlp.org/stage_view.html) doesn't operate as we'd like, hence this project.
 For example, when on a particular song, and we're on page 2, the stage view removes page 1 from view entirely, all the words then move around - it's quite disconcerting as a singer needing a _whole song view_ to be able to work our where you'll go back to for repeats etc.

 ### The tech stack